 Pulmonary Function Testing (Spirometry, Lung Volumes and Diffusion Capacity)

-This is often the first step in the evaluation of lung function for defining the cause of shortness of breath.
-Unlike a chest x-ray which just gives a picture of lungs, Pulmonary Function Tests (PFTs):
+Often the first step in evaluating lung function to determine the cause of shortness of breath.
+Unlike a chest x-ray which gives a mere static picture of the lungs, Pulmonary function tests (PFTs):

-- Are used to follow the progression of a disease and its response to treatment
+- Can be used to assess disease severity, its progression and response to treatment

-- Assess if there is adequate respiratory function to withstand surgery
+- Determine adequate respiratory function to withstand surgery

 Spirometry (Pre and Post Bronchodilator available)

 An abbreviated lung function test used to evaluate the status of patients with asthma and COPD.
-It gives an assessment of how well treatment is working.
+It can prove useful in determining effectiveness of current treatment.

 Arterial Blood Gases (ABG)